About Us – Discover Our Story and Mission

 At the age of 4, I started in the mini-red classes at the club and would play in red ball competitions.
 Tennis is truly a wonderful family sport which can put your children in excellent situations to meet new people and socialise.

-I remember we would spend the whole Saturday or Sunday at the club, and there would be activities set up for the kids, league tennis for the adults and the clubhouse!
+We used to spend the whole Saturday or Sunday at the club.
+Where they would set up activities for the kids, organize league tennis for the adults, and have the clubhouse available.

-Around the same age, my parents also thought it would be good to complement tennis with other sports, so I was in Gymnastics (to help strength and flexibility) & swimming (to help balance the body), and a bit of football (great footwork training).
+Around the same age, my parents also thought it would be good to complement tennis with other sports.
+I was in Gymnastics (helps strength and flexibility) & swimming (helps balance the body), and some football (great footwork training).

 It was only until I was around 10-11 that I left all other sports and just focused on tennis.